 - 4-unit: 25% down payment required

 You will need private mortgage insurance for a 2-unit purchase with 15% down.
-But you can cancel the PMI policy when your loan balance reaches 78% of the value.
+But homebuyers can cancel the PMI policy when the loan balance reaches 78% of the value.

 Conventional and FHA loans allow higher maximum loan amounts when buying a 2-4 unit property.
-Multi-unit homes tend to be more expensive than 1-unit homes, so lending agencies take this into account when setting loan limits.
+Multi-unit homes tend to be more expensive than 1-unit homes, so mortgage lenders take this into account when setting loan limits.

 Here are links to each lending agency’s loan limits:

-While these loan amounts may sound like a lot, remember that your tenants will help you make the payments.
-As time goes on, you will have increasing equity in a very high-value asset.
+While these loan amounts may sound big, remember that your tenants will help you make payments towards the purchase price.
+As time goes on, the borrower will have increasing equity in a very high-value asset.
 A 4-unit home worth $600,000 today could be worth $850,000 or even $1 million not too long from now.
 That’s quite a retirement plan!

 How Much Rent do I Charge?